sanjuthomas/marklogic-module-deployer-sample-project/README.md

 ````

 By default, the MarkLogic server side artifacts get deployed into MarkLogic module database in the install phase of the maven build.
-You may change that in the phase tag in the plugin.
+You may change that in the phase tag in the plugin tag.